|Theatre||Film & Speaker Series|

 Brundage Park Playhouse

 Carrell Rd., Randolph, 973-989-7092.
 Community theater with Feb.-Dec. performances, improv comedy, For Kids by Kids performances, youth theater classes and summer camp.
-Performances on Fri. & Sat. at 8pm, Sunday 2pm.
+Most performances on Fri. & Sat. at 8pm, Sunday 2pm.

 Cape May Stage